 We carry out many force and FRS inspections and visits on a regular and rolling basis, and publish our findings on this website.
 Our reports on broad policing and fire & rescue themes and specific subjects – from terrorism and serious organised crime to custody arrangements – can all be found in the publications section.

 Much of our police work relates to the mainstream police forces in England and Wales, together with the Police Service of Northern Ireland and the British Transport Police.
 However, we also inspect other law enforcement bodies, including the National Crime Agency and HM Revenue and Customs.
-Our FRS inspections focus on the effectiveness, efficiency and leadership of the 45 FRSs in England.
+Our FRS inspections focus on the effectiveness, efficiency and people of the 45 FRSs in England.

 The organisational strategy sets out – for HMICFRS staff, the public, the police and others with whom we work – who we are as an organisation; our purpose and objectives; and where we want to be by 2020.